 Victims injured in a hot tub, shower a bathtub often have the legal rights to file a claim against the responsible parties that were negligent by providing unsafe water temperatures.
 Many times, those that can be held legally responsible include the manufacturer, the plumbing contractor that installed the faucet, and licensed companies hired to maintain the hot water tank, plumbing lines and faucets.

 Seasoned attorneys that specialize in hot water burn accidents can recoup financial recompense that includes lost wages from missed work, ongoing medical expenses, financial debts associated with the injury, and damages to cover pain and suffering.
 The attorney will fight aggressively to protect the rights of the injured victim and hold property owners, managers, supervisors, contractors, technicians, and faucet manufacturers accountable for their negligent action or inaction.

 Victims with water scalding burns caused by improper installation, maintenance or service of mixing valves, faucets and water heaters can file a lawsuit or claim.
-The Rosenfeld injury lawyers at (888) 424-5757 can assist Illinois burn victims when bringing a claim for damages against the company, maintenance crew, or installer.
+The Rosenfeld Injury Lawyers LLC at (888) 424-5757 can assist Illinois burn victims when bringing a claim for damages against the company, maintenance crew, or installer.
 Victims have a variety of legal options, and cases are accepted on a contingency fee basis, meaning there are no upfront fees required when hiring a skilled attorney to pursue a claim for financial compensation.